 - Each facility will be disinfected three times per day.

-- Consultation with the Wayne County Health Department guidelines each facility has a designated COVID19 symptom room.
+- In conjunction with the Wayne County Health Department guidelines each facility has a designated COVID19 symptom room.

 - Our residential clients will not be attending any outside events and no visitation is permitted.

-- Our staff will continue to wear gloves when managing medication.
+- Our staff continues to wear gloves and face mask at all times.